Cello, Viola, Double Bass and Violin Lessons

-California Music Studios works with independently established instructors who provide professional violin lessons throughout the Southern California area.
-Your instructor can boost your confidence and make you excited to learn to play the violin.
-The violin teachers we work with use refined techniques to make learning easier.
-The instructors we work with hold violin lessons in Los Angeles, Orange County, San Diego, and most of Southern California.
+California Music Studios refers you to independently established instructors who provide professional violin lessons throughout the Southern California area.
+Your instructor will boost your confidence and make you excited to learn to play the violin.
+The violin teachers you are referred to use refined techniques to make learning easier, and hold violin lessons in Los Angeles, Orange County, San Diego, and most of Southern California.
 They go through a stringent evaluation process and background check, and they often build a personal connection with their students for a more personalized lesson plan.

 Some violin teachers also offer lessons in cello, upright double bass, and viola, all of which are closely related to the violin.
 Unlike guitar, instruments of the violin family require a bow and do not have frets, so it is important for a student to develop an ear for the notes.
 Violin lessons that advocate the Suzuki method are especially useful for beginners.